postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 ### Free documentation views with your Postman account

 Your Postman account gives you a limited number of free documentation views per month.
-You can check your usage limits through the [Postman Pro API](https://docs.api.getpostman.com){:target="_blank"} or the [account usage page](https://go.pstmn.io/postman-account-limits){:target="_blank"}.
+You can check your usage limits through the [Postman API](https://docs.api.getpostman.com){:target="_blank"} or the [account usage page](https://go.pstmn.io/postman-account-limits){:target="_blank"}.